To the hopeful and uninspired alike,

 Flying is Adventure right down the road.

-Take a chance on yourself and open up your world.
+Take a chance on yourself and begin your journey.

 With all my hope,